How to Clean a Japanese Katana and Saya

 The discoloration and dirt on the handles of an old and antique katana should not be cleaned.
 This helps to date the katana and forms part of its history.

-1. Clean dirt from the handle and wrapping threads with a toothbrush, water and a gentle soap that leaves no residue (pure soap, woolite, or soap for cleaning silk).
+- Clean dirt from the handle and wrapping threads with a toothbrush, water and a gentle soap that leaves no residue (pure soap, woolite, or soap for cleaning silk).
 Scrub gently to avoid fraying.
 Note: Be careful not to get any water on metal fittings or near the blade, as it will cause rust!
 It is safer to do this when the katana has been disassembled.

 In older times, samurai considered the tsuba to be disposable, replaced when too dirty or worn from use.

 How to Clean a Katana Saya

 - Wipe the outside of the saya (scabbard) with a soft, dry cloth.

 - If the saya is wood, and has been protected with wax, polish it occasionally with wax to maintain the protection against water and cracks.